-Description Allows you to select the disk type, the options are SATA and NVMe .
-Allows you to select the physical disks from the drop-down menu.
-Displays information about the physical disk properties.
-Displays the ID of the physical disk.
-Displays the form-factor of the physical disk.
-Displays if it is a RAID capable disk or a Non-RAID disk.
-Displays the total storage space of the physical disk.
-Displays if the SMART feature is enabled or disabled for the physical disk.
-Displays the revision.
-Displays the device type.
-Displays if the physical disk is Dell certified or not.
-Displays the port number in which the SATA physical disk is installed.
-Displays if the disk cache is enabled or disabled.
-Displays if the physical disk is assigned as a hot spare.
-Displays the free space of the respective physical disk.
-Displays the used space of the respective physical disk.
-Displays if the protocol of the physical disks.
-Displays the type of disk selected.
-Displays the type of sector size enabled.
-Displays the speed at which the data is transferred.
-Displays the part number of the physical disk.
-Displays the serial number of the physical disk.
-Displays the information about the hardware vendor. i NOTE: Displays Unknown option, when a Toshiba NVMe drive is connected.
-Displays the model number of the physical disk.
+Menu Item Description Select Interface Type Allows you to select the disk type, the options are SATA and NVMe .
+Select Physical Disk Allows you to select the physical disks from the drop-down list.
+Physical Disk Properties Displays information about the physical disk properties.
+Physical disk ID Displays the ID of the physical disk.
+Form Factor Displays the form-factor of the physical disk.
+State Displays if it is a RAID capable disk or a Non-RAID disk.
+Size Displays the total storage space of the physical disk.
+SMART status Displays if the SMART feature is enabled or disabled for the physical disk.
+Revision Displays the revision.
+Device Type Displays the device type.
+Certified (SATA Drives only) Displays if the physical disk is Dell certified or not.
+Connector Port (SATA Drives only) Displays the port number in which the SATA physical disk is installed.
+Disk Write Cache (SATA Drives only) Displays if the disk cache is enabled or disabled.
+Hot Spare Displays if the physical disk is assigned as a hot spare.
+Available Space Displays the free space of the respective physical disk.
+Used Space Displays the used space of the respective physical disk.
+Device Protocol Displays if the protocol of the physical disks.
+Media Type Displays the type of disk selected.
+Disk Sector Size Displays the type of sector size enabled.
+Negotiated Physical Disk Transfer speed (SATA Drives only) Displays the speed at which data is transferred.
+Dell Part Number Displays the part number of the physical disk.
+Serial Number of Disk Displays the serial number of the physical disk.
+Hardware Vendor Displays the information about the hardware vendor. (i) NOTE: Displays the Unknown option, when a Toshiba NVMe drive is connected.